Execulink Telecom: Hurontario after the purchase

 Before an offer was made by Hurontario to buy the Burgessville operation's assets, Keith Stevens had done some consulting for North Norwich, working closely with that company's commissioners and staff.
 In 1984 the two entities merged into one but were kept as two separate companies for some time.
 Shares were offered to the previous owners.
 It was an offer many local residents took the company up on.
 Meanwhile, the coverage area - in terms of the telephone - remained the same, with Hurontario serving Thedford and the Port Franks areas on the Lake Huron shoreline and North Norwich serving from Woodstock southeast to near Otterville.

 Customers of North Norwich Telephones in the Woodstock and Norwich areas had always been switched by Bell Canada.
 After two years of negotiations with Bell Canada, the company established its own exchanges in Woodstock and Norwich, giving those customers the same free calling area they had with Bell.
 The Woodstock area (Sweaburg) was connected in November 1987 and named Woodstock Independent with an exchange of 456.
 Norwich was cut over in May of the following year as Norwich Independent with 468 as the exchange.

 As a result of these changes and the increasing demand for special services in 1990, the nature of the company's business has changed dramatically.
 To improve the reliability of the telephone service, emergency standby generators were purchased for the Burgessville and Port Franks COs as well as portable generators which could be moved between the remote switches.
 The rural upgrade program, which made private line service available for all customers, was completed in 1990 in the North Norwich area and in 1991 in the Hurontario area.

 Merger and expansion

-"By 1993 there didn’t seem to be any reason to keep them as two separate companies so we functionally merged the two into one and created a company called Hurontario Telephones," Keith Stevens said.
-The operating names of North Norwich Telephones and Hurontario Telephones were kept, with the parent company called Hurontario Telecommunications Inc.

-The philosophy was, and continues to be, that almost all of the profits get reinvested into the company through paying down the debt and company development.
-When most of the debt is paid it is time to look for a new investment.
-In 1993, the cable TV systems operated by Regional Cable Systems in Ilderton, Ailsa Craig, Thedford, Port Franks, Parkhill, Arkona, Forest and Watford were for sale.
-An agreement was reached, the system was bought and the name changed to Ausable Cablecom Inc.
+In 1993, North Norwich Telephones merged with Hurontario Telephones to form Hurontario Telecommunications Inc., while retaining the operating names of the two telephone companies.
+That year, Regional Cable Systems was purchased by Hurontario Telecommunications and renamed Ausable Cablecom Inc.

 In 1995 a new office building was built in Burgessville and in 1997 the office in Thedford was renovated and enlarged.